 - Each organization should designate 1-2 Authorized Signers who will be pointing the fiscal management of your organization.
 It is essential that outgoing Authorized Signers are transitioning new Authorized Signers on pertinent financial history of your organization.

-Do your officers have standing meetings with administration or faculty?
+Do your officers have standing meetings with an advisor, administration or faculty?
 What are your resources on campus?

 Make sure you have the contact information for vendors, companies, offices and people who your organization works with throughout the year.

 Invest in your development as a leader.
 SLICE's REACH Training Program: Resources, Education, and Campus How-Tos focuses on training and preparing CMU’s student organization leaders to manage their communities, understand applicable policies and procedures, grow as leaders, and execute their missions through events, competitions and more.
 This system of training sessions has been designed to capture the valuable lessons learned from asynchronous education and focus on in person interactions that advance learning and focus on application of materials.
 Sessions are developed by SLICE and other campus partners.
 Student government-recognized student organizations and fraternity and sorority chapters attend the REACH Training Program in order to be considered in good standing with the SLICE Office, which grants individuals Authorized Signer designation, and is necessary to spend money from your organization's accounts.

 Student government manages many of the student organization processes throughout the year including the Re-Recognition Process and Space Allocation Process managed by the Student Government Director of Organizations (SGDoO) and the declaration of intent and JFC Budget Process managed by the Student Government Director of Finance (SGDoF).
 Any questions about these processes can be directed to the students elected to hold those roles.